 Student mobility

-The Slovenian Srategy of higher education internationalisation (en .pdf) has several basic goals and to improve mobility of tertiary students is one of them.
+The Strategy for the internationalisation of Slovenian higher education has several basic goals and improving the mobility of tertiary students is one of them.
 Supported by initiatives of international and national programmes both the share of students who exercised mobility abroad and the share of foreign students who had joined the Slovenian higher education to complete certain study obligations in the so-called credit mobility has been increasing slowly but surely since 2008/2009.
-In the study year 2017/2018, the share of students who went on the short-term credit mobility abroad t. y. was at 3 % of the entire student population.
-In the student population, there were 4 % foreign students on exchange in Slovenia.
-The study mobility abroad of Slovenian students in 2014 to 2017 took five and a half months on average, the mobility for placement three and a half months.
-The most popular mobility destinations of Slovenian students are Germany, Spain, Austria, and Portugal.
-The opportunity for mobility was taken by 14,500 Slovenian students from 2007 to 2018.

 Mobility promoting programmes